pratiqdev/axiom/README.md

 - if no match in titles: return all with matching word in tags
     - if no match in tags: return all with matching word in subtitles
     - if no subtitles: return all with matching text from body (least specific)

+## how would we create a table of contents?

+- toc could be created from:
+  - an array
+  - any element in the body that has a certain tag, like headings, could be listed in the toc
+  -